-Windows includes a terminal program called Hyperterminal that can be used to download measurements when you do not have the DataLink program.
-Other terminal software programs can be used in the same way.
+The AquaCalc can be downloaded using a terminal emulator type program designed to work with serial data.
+Windows XP includes a terminal program called Hyperterminal that can be used to download measurements when you do not have the DataLink program.
+On other platforms and operating systems (Windows Mobile, Android, etc.) other terminal emulator software programs can be used in the same way.
 The most critical step is to insure that both the AquaCalc and the terminal software are using the same communication settings.
+The following example uses Hyperterminal on a Windows PC.